Kathleen Dolan: Early life and family

-Kathleen Dolan was born on Church Street, Strabane, County Tyrone on 11 April 1921.
+Kathleen Dolan was born on Church Street, Strabane, County Tyrone, Ireland, on 11 April 1921.
 Her parents were James Dolan and Kathleen Theresa Maude (née Reid).
 She had a sister and a brother.
 Her brother was a national school teacher but went on to become secretary of the Irish Agricultural Wholesale Society, part of the Irish co-operative movement.
 The family moved to Dublin, where her father died in 1924 aged 35.
 Dolan attended Loreto College, St Stephen's Green, Dublin.
 She spent time near Rouen, France, to improve her French, returning to Ireland just as World War II broke out.

-She married Robin (Robert Hartpole Hamilton) McDonnell (1909–1984) in SS Alphonsus and Columba church, Ballybrack in February 1950.
+She married Robin (Robert Hartpole Hamilton) McDonnell (1909–1984) in SS Alphonsus and Columba church, Ballybrack in February 1950 and they went on to have two sons.
 Her father-in-law was Randal McDonnell, and the McDonnell family were relatives of the Earl of Antrim.
 Robin assumed the title of count in later life, known as Count Robert McDonnell of the Glens.
-The couple had two sons.
 After her husband's death, Dolan returned to Ireland in 1984.
 She died in February 2003 at her home in Dublin, and is buried in Glasnevin Cemetery.